JPIAMRTRIUMPH/MicrobialGenomics/_episodes/10_Introduction_study.md

 We will make use of a lecture and a set of exercises originally developed for the Fleming Fund / JPIAMR COINCIDE course by Rahadian Pratama, Soe Yu Naing and Aldert Zomer.
 After this basic Linux command line course which we will do together, we will continue on with the rest of the course which can be done at your own pace.
 The lecture and exercises are available below but will also be presented on screen.

 The lecture can be found here: [Link](https://jpiamrtriumph.github.io/MicrobialGenomics/files/Intro%20Linux%20Commandline%20and%20Nanopore%20Microbial%20Genomics%20Course.pptx)
+Most software is in the "genomics" conda environment.
+Activate that when starting the course with "conda activate genomics".

 ### Dataset